Crowd Loses It As Demi Lovato Makes Surprise MetLife Appearance With Jonas Brothers

-Kevin, 37, Joe, 35, and Nick, 32, opened the first show of their anniversary tour with performances from The All-American Rejects, Switchfoot, Jesse McCartney, and Marshmello.
+Kevin, 37, Joe, 35, and Nick, 32, opened the first show of their anniversary tour with performances from The All-American Rejects, Switchfoot, Jesse McCartney (who performed "Beautiful Soul" with the JoBros), and Marshmello.

 But the night’s biggest moment came when scenes from "Camp Rock" began playing across the screens and Joe began singing his signature ballad from the 2008 Disney hit "Camp Rock."